temporalio/documentation/docs/content/what-is-a-list-filter.md

 - A List Filter that uses a time range has a resolution of 1 ms on Elasticsearch 6 and 1 ns on Elasticsearch 7.

-- List Filter Search Attribute key names are case sensitive.
+- List Filter Search Attribute key names are case-sensitive.

 - An Advanced List Filter API may take longer than expected if it is retrieving a large number of Workflow Executions (more than 10 million).